 DRY CLEAN OR WASH CAREFULLY

-We suggest washing it at 40°C or hand wash for spot treatments, in order to expose the fabric to less stress prolonging the lifetime of the garment.
-Since its colored garments, we recommend turning them inside out before washing, for the purpose of protecting the outer surface of the fabric.
+We suggest washing it at 40°C or hand washing it for spot treatments.
+This is to limit exposure to the yarn, maintaining the quality of the garment.
+We recommend turning colourful garments inside out before washing, for colour protection.

-The best is to drip dry in the shade.
-Do not put in the dryer, it is better to allow the cotton silk garment to air dry flat, on a hanger.
-Gently pull the garment and shape it to return to its original shape as it begins to dry; it is essential never to excessive wringing wet cotton silk since it can be damaged easily.
+Drip dry your garment in the shade.
+Avoid putting your garment in the dryer, it is better to allow the cotton silk garment to air dry flat, on a hanger.
+Gently pull the garment and shape it to return to its original shape as it begins to dry.